AndIReyf/rsschool-cv/cv.md

 * LinkedIn: [www.linkedin.com/in/andyprudius](www.linkedin.com/in/andyprudius)

 ### Summery
-I am a Front-End Developer.
+I'm fast-learning, self-organized and independent a Front-End Developer.
 I am constantly developing and learning new technology in IT.
 At the present, I have one+ year of working experience in this field.
 My goal for the future is growing as a React.js Developer.